mufancom/boring-router/doc/introduction.md

 });
 ```

-URL for parallel routes looks like `/workbench?_sidebar=/notifications`.
-Additional parallel routes work like primary route except that they do not have dedicated query strings.
+URL for parallel routes looks like `/workbench?_sidebar=/notifications`, and additional parallel routes work just like primary route in most cases.

 ## Lifecycle Hooks